obah/agentsDAO-frontend/README.md

 # The Agents - A Decentralised Autonouse Organisation(DAO) for digital collectors

 This project implements a DAO on the Ethereum Blockchain.
-It has 2 repos, the blockchain repo containing the smart contracts - [Agents-DAO repo](https://github.com/obah/agents-dao) and deployments to test net.
-And the 2nd repo, containing the frontend part of the project - [Agents-DAO frontend](https://github.com/obah/agentsDAO-frontend).
+It has 2 main repos, the blockchain repo containing the smart contracts - [Agents-DAO repo](https://github.com/obah/agents-dao) and deployments to test net.
+And this, the 2nd repo, containing the frontend part of the project - [Agents-DAO frontend](https://github.com/obah/agentsDAO-frontend).

 ## Table of contents